Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

-Cornbread is a wonderful addition to any homely dinner and it can add a great taste when you are soaking up the rest of a leftover stew with a bit of cornbread.
-However, as with many things in life, it isn’t always easy to try and replicate the best cornbread that you have ever had.
+Cornbread is a staple dish across the entirety of the southern United States.
+It’s a wonderful addition to a homely dinner and can add a great taste when you are soaking up the rest of a leftover stew with a bit of cornbread.

 One of the biggest problems that people run into when making cornbread is that it often ends up being too dry, crumbly, and unable to keep its shape the way that bread should keep its shape.
 This can lead to a dinnertime disappointment when you try to serve the dry cornbread.